 The same goes for prior to planting or at purchase time.
 They should be kept in moist peat or other medium until planted out in the Autumn.

 Erythroniums are often planted too shallow.
-They should be planted no less than 10cm - 4in deep, and not until Autumn sets in proper.
+They should be planted no less than 10 cm - 15 cm (4 inches) deep, place the bulb with the pointed end up, and wait until Autumn really sets in properly.
 The planting depth also helps to ensure that the bulbs have access to soil moisture in the summer and ensuing short dormancy period.

 When planting, it is a good idea to dig a sizeable hole for the bulb and surround it in the planting hole with peat based multi-purpose compost or other suitable planting compost, but not too rich or fresh from the compost heap.